janikvonrotz/janikvonrotz.ch/content/post/2013-09-19-backup-public-github-gists.md

 categories:
   - PowerShell
 tags:
-  - all
   - download
-  - fetch
   - gist
-  - gists
   - git
   - github
   - powershell
-  - pull
   - script
 ---
 To manage my code snippets I'm using <a href="https://gist.github.com/janikvonrotz">GitHubGist </a>connected with <a href="https://app.gistboxapp.com">Gistbox</a>.